Understanding Federal Wage Determinations

 Example of zone pay that is not based on the same distance points

-Wage Determination Groups
+Wage Determination Classification Groups and Work Types

 wage determination groups